-Any development-related land use action will have the option to follow the City of Mercer Island's Unified Development Code (Title 19 MICC).
+This a non-project action.
+Any development-related land use action within the area affected by the proposed code amendments will have the option to follow the City of Mercer Island's Unified Development Code (Title 19 MICC) as it pertains to filling, excavation, or grading.